SahilRane/Citadel-Data-Open/README.md

 # Citadel-Data-Open
-Project submission for the Citadel Data Open held from 18th October, 2021 to 24th October, 2021.
+3rd Place project submission for the Citadel Data Open held from 18th October, 2021 to 24th October, 2021.

 Citadel Data Open is a datathon competition taking place throughout the year at a series of top universities.
 At each event, participants work in teams to work through a large and complex dataset and then present their findings to a panel of judges.
 I was selected to be one of 75 students participating in the